History of Derrick Henry in Timeline

 In April 2022, Derrick Henry became a minority owner of Major League Soccer’s Nashville SC.

-In September 2023, Derrick Henry purchased Nike shoes for 60 children from the Boys and Girls Club and provided backpacks and school supplies for 150 students in Metro Nashville.
-He also supported 39 first-year teachers by donating essential classroom supplies.
+In September 2023, Derrick Henry purchased Nike shoes for 60 children from the Boys and Girls Club, provided backpacks and school supplies for 150 students, and donated classroom supplies to 39 first-year teachers in Metro Nashville.

-In June 2024, Derrick Henry hosted his first carnival in his hometown of Yulee, providing bikes and backpacks filled with school supplies to around 200 kids from the First Coast and later donated $1,500 to The Famous Fund.
+In June 2024, Derrick Henry hosted his first carnival in his hometown of Yulee, Florida, providing bikes and backpacks with school supplies to around 200 kids, and later donated winter coats to all 465 students at Curtis Bay Elementary.

-In 2024, after eight seasons in Tennessee, Derrick Henry signed with the Baltimore Ravens, where he set multiple franchise records in his first season with the team.
+In 2024, after eight seasons with the Tennessee Titans, Derrick Henry signed with the Baltimore Ravens and set multiple franchise records in his first season with the team.

-2025: Active Leader in Rushing Yards and Touchdowns
+2025: NFL Leader in Rushing Yards and Touchdowns